Book a home measuring appointment

 Colour blocking also works really well where it’s least expected.
 Paint the inside of wardrobes and built-in cupboards as well as the backs of the doors in a vivid colour that contrasts with the rooms they’re in.
 A device guaranteed to make you smile every time you open the door!

-An effective way to draw attention to an attractive window (as well as distract from a less than attractive view) is to choose curtains in one of our lovely fabrics and then paint every part of the window - sill, frame, glazing bars - the same colour.
+An effective way to draw attention to an attractive window (as well as distract from a less than attractive view) is to choose made to measure curtains and made to measure blinds in one of our lovely fabrics and then paint every part of the window - sill, frame, glazing bars - the same colour.
 If your windows are set within a reveal, paint that the same colour too.
 The windows will look larger and become a real feature of the room.

 Don’t be constrained by squares.
 You can colour block using other shapes, with straight edges or curved.
 As we’ve mentioned before, triangles of colour work brilliantly in children’s bedrooms and are even more fun if they extend onto the ceiling.